Ultimate Guide To WordPress RSS

 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging WordPress plugin that offers premium add-ons for additional functionality.
+WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging WordPress plugin that offers extended functionality with a number of premium add-ons.

-For example, the Feed to Post extension lets you import RSS feeds directly into WordPress posts.
+For example, the Feed to Post extension is a feature-rich importer that lets you import RSS feeds directly into your posts.

 For more details, go here: